leo-rising/pocketchange/README.md

 _Balance your purchases.
 Consolidate spare change.
 Invest in others. **Make a change with your change.**_

 <br>
-A microfinance platform that helps individuals make microinvestments in others.
+A platform to help individuals make microinvestments in charitable causes.
 <br>

 <br>